Jared-Glenn/Camelot_The_Resistance/README.md

 You are neutral and equally pulled to the Good and Evil sides, but you do have one ally who is either Good or Evil.
 You must determine if this ally is Good or Evil and assist as best you can.

-Niether Evil players nor Merlin can identify you as Good or Evil.
+Neither Evil players nor Merlin can identify you as Good or Evil.

 You must play Success cards when the Holy Grail is played on you.